As the 2022 General Election approaches, planning how you will vote is an important step in making sure your vote counts.

 What to know about California's elections

 This year, California voters will decide our next governor, secretary of state, treasurer and several other key positions as well as vote on a handful of ballot measures, both at the state and local level.

-Voters will first be asked to narrow down the field of candidates in the 2022 primary election on June 7 before the 2022 general election on Nov.
+Voters were first asked to narrow down the field of candidates in the 2022 primary election on June 7.
+Now, candidates are getting ready for the 2022 general election on Nov.
 8.